-Although the wooden windows in your home may be rotting as you read this, the addition of good quality storm windows will stabilize what exists and allow the homeowner the luxury of time.
-Few methods offer the protection of a window more effectively than installing a good storm window.
+Although the wooden windows in your home may be rotting as you read this, the addition of good quality storm windows will stabilize what exists and allow you the luxury of time.
+Few methods offer the protection of a window more effectively than installing a good exterior storm window.
 With these fitted in place the need to consider costly replacements or time consuming repair work becomes less urgent.
-This often eases requirements on the budget by staging repair work in batches of window units, instead of taking on financing to do all at once.
-Once storm windows are installed, wooden windows can be removed without the need to cover the openings with plywood.
-Indeed, often the new storm window generally is tighter than the wooden window sash we pull out for reconditioning.
-Often, a selection of those windows needing the most help, or posing the greatest concern for safety, can be made and the project staged over a period of time preferred by the homeowner.
-In my opinion, there is no greater ‘bang for the buck’.
-We like storm windows that protect old wooden windows for making our window reconditioning work last for generations and extending the paint maintenance cycle substantially.
-Both antique and modern wooden windows are improved with storm windows.
+This often eases requirements on the budget by staging sash repair work in batches of window units, instead of taking on financing to do all at once.
+Once storm windows are installed, wooden window sash can be removed without the need to cover the openings with plywood.
+Indeed, often the new storm window forms a better fit than the wooden window sash we pull out for reconditioning.

 Can storm windows slow down the deterioration of my old wooden windows?